RolandPheasant/TailBlazer/Documents/Fast Scrolling.md

 ## Further performance work

 I have not tested this in Gigabyte files so I am not sure how it will perform.
 I suspect I will have to improve the initial indexing speed.
-Please feed back your experiences.
+Also I will be able to improve filtering speed with some parallel processing.

+Please feed back your experiences and when you do let me know the size of the file, number of lines and any other info you think useful.

+But being I only started this project 2 weeks ago I am very happy for now.